pustinek/GroupChat/README.md

-Minecraft template for creating simple to complex plugins.
-It's

-#Features:
+Simple starting template for spigot plugins

+## Features:
-- Command manager - easily add new commands and execution step for it
+- Command manager - easily add new commands
-- Config manager - Manage config files from a single class
+- Config manager - Manage config files

+## How to use
+All the changes that need to be done, are marked with ``TODO [CHANGE_ME] -`` prefix.
+Change that and you should be ready to start adding your own code.